ryand67/focuswatch.nvim/README.md

 # focuswatch.nvim

-very simple nvim plugin to allow you to track time spent in a session in your editor.
+simple nvim plugin to allow you to track time spent in a session in your editor.

 ## usage
 `:Focuswatch timer_start` will open an input that allows you to specify how much time to start a timer for